-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Makes no attempt to use data to identify and plan to meet the needs of each student in order to close the achievement gap.
-Attempts to use data to identify and plan to meet the needs of each student in order to close the achievement gap.
-Uses data to identify and plan to meet the needs of each student in order to close the achievement gap.
-Uses data to identify and plan to meet the needs of each student in order to close the achievement gap and provides evidence of data showing that each student (including English learners [EL], exceptional education students, gifted and talented, socio- economic status, ethnicity) makes progress towards closing the achievement gap.
-Helps others by sharing evidence of using data showing that each student (including English learners [EL], exceptional education students, gifted and talented, socio- economic status, ethnicity) makes progress towards closing the achievement gap.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4)

+Makes no attempt to Attempts to use data to Uses data to identify Uses data to identify Helps others by

+use data to identify identify and plan to and plan to meet the and plan to meet the sharing evidence of

+and plan to meet the meet the needs of needs of each student needs of each student using data showing

+needs of each student each student in order in order to close the in order to close the that each student

+in order to close the to close the achievement gap. achievement gap and (including English

+achievement gap. achievement gap. provides evidence of learners [EL],

+data showing that each exceptional education

+student (including students, gifted and

+English learners [EL], talented, socio-

+exceptional education economic status,

+students, gifted and ethnicity) makes

+talented, socio- progress towards

+economic status, closing the

+ethnicity) makes achievement gap.

+progress towards

+closing the

+achievement gap.

-Identifying Critical Content from the Standards (Required evidence in every lesson) Focus Statement: Teacher uses the progression of standards-based learning targets (embedded within a performance scale) to identify accurate critical content during a lesson or part of a lesson.
+Identifying Ouitical Content from the Oten dende (2) Identifying Critical Content from the Standards (Required Focus Statement: Teacher uses the progression of standards-based lea arning targets (embedded within a performance scale) to identify accurate critical content during a lesson or part of a lesson.
 Desired Effect: Evidence (formative data) demonstrates students know what content is important and what is not important as it relates to the learning target(s).
-Example Teacher Instructional Techniques (Check all that apply) Identify a learning target aligned to the grade level standard(s) Begin and end the lesson with focus on the learning target to indicate the critical content of the lesson Provide a learning target embedded in a scale specifying critical content from the standard(s) Relate classroom activities to the target and/or scale throughout the lesson Identify differences between the critical content from the standard(s) and non-critical content Identify and accurately teach critical content for each 'chunk' of the learning progression Use a scaffolding process to identify critical content for each 'chunk' of the learning progression Use storytelling and/or dramatic instruction Model how to identify meaning and purpose in a text Ensure text complexity aligns to the critical content □ When appropriate, use cultural examples to connect learning activities to the e learning target/critical content Example Teacher Techniques for Monitoring for Learning (Check all that apply) Use a Group Activity to monitor that students know what content is important Use Student Work (Recording and Representing) to monitor that students know what content is important Use Response Methods to monitor that students know what content is important Use Questioning Sequences to monitor that students know what content is important Example Student Evidence of Desired Effect (Percent of students who demonstrate achievement of the desired effect that students know what content is important.
-Student evidence is obtained as the teacher uses a monitoring technique.
-Check all that apply.)
-Student conversation in groups focus on critical content Generate short written response (i.e. summary, entrance/exit ticket) Create nonlinguistic representations (i.e. diagram, model, scale) Student-generated notes focus on critical content Responses to questions focus on critical content Explain purpose and unique characteristics of key concepts/critical content Explain applicable mathematical practices in critical content specific to their culture Example Adaptations a teacher can make after monitoring student evidence and determining how many students demonstrate the desired learning (Check all that apply) ☐ Modify the task ☐ Provide additional resources
+Example Teacher Instructional Techniques (Check all that apply) □□ Identify a learning target aligned to the grade level standard(s) □□ Begin and end the lesson with focus on the learning target to indicat □□ Provide a learning target embedded in a scale specifying critical conten □□ Relate classroom activities to the target and/or scale throughout the less ldentify differences between the critical content from the standard(s) a and non-critical content ☐ Identify and accurately teach critical content the learning progression ☐☐ Use a scaffolding process to identify critical content for each 'chunk' of t☐☐ Use verbal/visual cueing the learning progression □□ Use storytelling and/or dramatic instruction □□ Model how to identify meaning and purpose in a text □□ Ensure text complexity aligns to the critical content □□ When appropriate, use cultural examples to connect learning activities t to the learning target/critical content Example Teacher Techniques for Monitoring for Learning (Check all 11 27 □□ Use a Group Activity to monitor that students know what content is im portant □□ Use Student Work (Recording and Representing) to monitor that stude ents know what content is important ☐☐ Use Response Methods to monitor that students know what content is ☐☐ Use Questioning Sequences to monitor that students know what conte Example Student Evidence of Desired Effect (Percent of students wh students know what content is important.
+Student evidence is obtained a as the teacher uses a monitoring technique.
+Check all that apply.) □□ Student conversation in groups focus on critical content Generate short written response (i.e. summary, entrance/exit ticket) □□ Create nonlinguistic representations (i.e. diagram, model, scale) □□ Student-generated notes focus on critical content □□ Student-generated notes locus on critical content □□ Responses to questions focus on critical content □□ Explain purpose and unique characteristics of key concepts/critical cont tent □□ Explain pulpose and unique characteristics of key concepts/critical content tent ☐ When appropriate, responses involve explanatory content specific to the eir culture Example Adaptations a teacher can make after monitoring student demonstrate the desired learning (Check all that apply) orianico ana actoriming non many ctadonic (orioon all that apply) □□ Reteach or use a new teacher technique □□ Modify the task □□ Reorganize groups □□ Provide additional resources □□ Utilize peer resources